Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Introduction

 Despite the existence of numerous paradigms for image-to-video transfer learning, it remains underexplored which paradigm or combination thereof is most suitable for specific downstream tasks, as different tasks require models to possess distinct comprehension capabilities.
-For example, spatio-temporal video grounding (STVG) requires a model to enhance its capability for fine-grained temporal event localization while preserving its existing static spatial grounding performance.
-This objective is well-suited for the integration of supplementary video-level features.
-In contrast, Video Question Answering (Video QA) necessitates only a coarse-grained comprehension of video events but demands a more robust capacity for multi-modal knowledge understanding.
-The optimal transfer learning paradigm for this latter task remains an open question.
+For example, Spatio-Temporal Video Grounding (STVG) requires a model to enhance its capability for fine-grained temporal event localization while preserving its existing static spatial grounding performance.
+This objective is well-suited for the paradigm of fine-tuning with extra video models.
+In contrast, Video Question Answering (VideoQA) necessitates only a coarse-grained comprehension of video events but demands a more robust capacity for multi-modal knowledge understanding.
+Up to now, the optimal transfer learning paradigm for this latter task still remains an open question in the community.

-In this survey, we provide a comprehensive overview of established strategies for migrating image foundation models to various video-centric tasks.
+In this survey, we provide a comprehensive overview of established strategies for migrating ILFMs to video-centric tasks.
 Beyond summarizing these techniques, we offer a critical analysis of their suitability for different application scenarios, concluding with a discussion on the prevailing challenges and promising directions for future research.
 The rest of this survey is organized as follows.
-Section II introduce the commonly used vision-language foundation models developed in the community.
-Section III reviews and categorizes the techniques of leveraging image-level knowledge from Image-Language Foundation Models (ILFM) for video-language understanding.
-Section IV and V systemically review the image-to-video transfer learning approaches for addressing varied downstream video-text understanding tasks including fine-grained to coarse-grained problems, respectively.
+Section II introduces the commonly used ILFMs developed in the community.
+Section III reviews and categorizes the techniques of leveraging image-level knowledge from ILFMs for video-language understanding.
+Sections IV and V systemically review the image-to-video transfer learning approaches for addressing varied downstream video-text understanding tasks, including fine-grained and coarse-grained problems, respectively.
 In Section VI, we provide the detailed experimental analysis.
-Finally, we provide several promising image-to-video transfer learning research directions in Section VII and conclude in Section VIII.
+Finally, we provide promising image-to-video transfer learning research directions in Section VII and conclude in Section VIII.